leighshepperson/stubr/README.md

 To see how stubs can be used in TDD, see [https://www.infoq.com/presentations/mock-fsharp-tdd](https://www.infoq.com/presentations/mock-fsharp-tdd)

+## Roadmap

+* Metadata.
+Record information about calls
+* Clamp a behaviour to a stub created by Stubr
+* Auto-stub modules

 ## Installation

 Stubr is [available in Hex](https://hex.pm/packages/stubr), the package can be installed as: